The Mystery School Initiation Myth

 veiled in many forms, but always revealing the same inner journey: the fall, the fracture, the death… followed by remembrance, resurrection, and reintegration.

-initiatory rites encoded as myth—they are not about literal history, but spiritual psychology and soul transformation.
+initiatory rites encoded as myth—they are not literal history, but spiritual psychology and soul transformation.
 The Initiate descends into darkness, dies, and is reborn as a new being.

 The Slain King and the Virgin Healer